MikeGillihan/bb-branded-login/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily add the Beaver Builder theme header logo to the WordPress login page.
+Easily add the Beaver Builder Theme's header logo to the WordPress login page.

+***This plugin will not display your logo unless the Beaver Builder Theme is installed and configured.***

 == Installation ==